 The most successful search marketers use a simple hack to scale their SEO performance – and it has nothing to do with search engines, links, or content.
 What's the secret to their success?
 Sending strategic SEO reports.

 You see, those marketers align everyone in the organization to their goal – increasing visibility in search results and attracting as much organic search traffic as possible.

 We spoke a lot about this idea recently.
 For example, our co-founder, Mitul, advised on bringing the SEO strategy in-house.
 In another post, he shared his recommendations for spreading SEO across an organization.

-In this post, I'll illustrate another way to help evangelize SEO within your organization.
+In this post, I'll illustrate another way to help evangelize search engine optimization within your organization.
 I’ll show you how to use SEO reports to demonstrate the value that the channel delivers across various departments – not just the organization as a whole.